 The 1940s and the total war effort pushed many peacetime activities aside; but youngsters were not neglected, with children's theater programs not only at Cain Park but also at the Cleveland Play House and, in the late 1940s, at the Lakewood Little Theater's School and the Children's Theater-on-the-Heights.
 At the college and university level, there were growing theater traditions at BALDWIN-WALLACE COLLEGE and JOHN CARROLL UNIV.
 The Korean War and McCarthyism set the anxious tone of the early 1950s, and the growth of TELEVISION accelerated the vogue for "home entertainment."
 But the appetite for live theater survived, as witnessed in 1954 by the establishment of MUSICARNIVAL, one of the first tent theaters in the U.S. In 1960 the Dobama Players put on their first play (see DOBAMA THEATER).
-Under the vigorous and imaginative leadership of Don Bianchi, they have carved a special niche for themselves in the area.
+Under the vigorous and imaginative leadership of Don and Marilyn Bianchi, they have carved a special niche for themselves in the area.
 Also in 1960, the drama group of the JEWISH COMMUNITY CTR. moved into their model new home, the Blanche R. Halle Theater, to continue a tradition of excellence in production that began in the latter 1940s.
 In an exciting example of community effort on many levels, the Great Lakes Shakespeare Festival, later the GREAT LAKES THEATER FESTIVAL, was established in 1962 in Lakewood.
 On the other hand, the situation in PLAYHOUSE SQUARE was far from inspiring.
 By the end of the 1960s, all the theaters in the area were closed except the Hanna, and the fine though battered old buildings were facing demolition.
 But in the early 1970s, the Playhouse Square Assn., led by Ray Shepardson, began its battle to save the theaters and the area.
 Joined by business, other community allies, and the vigorously creative theater department at CLEVELAND STATE UNIV., it achieved a renaissance, and the future of the theaters has been assured.

 In HIGHLAND HTS., the FRONT ROW, a large arena-style theater, opened in 1974, staging performances by national as well as local celebrities.
 In the early 1980s, significant developments in Cleveland theater included the revival of the 3 downtown theaters under the Playhouse Square Foundation, and the moving of the Great Lakes Theater Festival and the Front Row series to Playhouse Square.
 Another important development was the founding of the Cleveland Public Theater in 1984.
 A nonprofit corporation, it offered much-needed development opportunities to local playwrights, actors, and directors, and new and relevant ways to present the theatrical experience.
 Other new groups which have emerged over the past decade include the Ensemble Theater, Bratenahl Playhouse, Working Theater, and Cleveland Theater Co.
 Many of them are drawing on the city's pool of nearly 200 Equity actors as well as dedicated amateurs.
 As roadshows continue to dwindle, the future of theater in Cleveland is more than ever in local hands.